TL;DR

 Does ZoomInfo verify emails in real time?

-No. ZoomInfo uses periodic batch verification — refreshing records on a schedule rather than verifying each email at the time of export.
-This means the email you export may have been verified days or weeks ago.
-Cleanlist verifies every email in real time on every single lookup, which is why its post-verification deliverability rate (98%) consistently outperforms ZoomInfo's (~85%).
+No. ZoomInfo uses periodic batch verification—refreshing records on a schedule rather than verifying each email at the moment you export it.
+That means the email you pull could have been verified days or weeks ago.
+Job changes happen fast.
+In our experience, the gap between ZoomInfo's last verification and your export is where most of the 15% bounce rate comes from.
+Cleanlist verifies every email in real time on every single lookup—which is why the post-verification deliverability rate (98%) consistently outperforms ZoomInfo's (~85%).

 Is Clearbit worth it without HubSpot?

+Honestly?
 Not in 2026.
-Since the HubSpot acquisition, Clearbit's standalone value has declined significantly.
-The API still works independently, but product investment, support, and new features are focused on HubSpot integration.
+Since the acquisition, Clearbit's standalone value has declined noticeably.
+The API still works—we confirmed this in March—but product investment, support, and new features are clearly focused on HubSpot integration.
+Two API endpoints we relied on in 2025 were deprecated without much notice.
 If you're on Salesforce, Pipedrive, or another CRM, you'll get better value from a platform-agnostic enrichment tool like Cleanlist or a dedicated provider like Cognism.

 Lusha vs ZoomInfo — which is better?

-Lusha is simpler, cheaper, and well-suited for individual reps who need quick contact lookups from LinkedIn.
-ZoomInfo is the enterprise-grade option with the largest database (300M+ contacts), intent data, and deep integrations — but it starts at $15K+/year.
-Cleanlist offers a third path: waterfall enrichment that combines 50+ data sources for 98% verified accuracy at pay-per-result pricing with no seat fees or annual contracts.
+Different tools for different teams.
+Lusha is simpler, cheaper ($49/user/month), and well-suited for individual reps who need quick contact lookups from LinkedIn.
+ZoomInfo is the enterprise option with the largest database (300M+), intent data, and deep integrations—but starts at $15K+/year and typically requires a multi-year commitment.
+Cleanlist offers a third path: waterfall enrichment that combines 15+ data sources for 98% verified accuracy at pay-per-result pricing with no seat fees or annual contracts.

 Which data provider has the most accurate data?

-No single B2B data provider achieves more than 70-85% email accuracy on its own — that is a structural limitation of the single-source model, not a quality problem.
-Cleanlist's waterfall enrichment achieves 95%+ accuracy by cross-referencing multiple premium sources and verifying every email in real-time before delivery.
-If accuracy is your top priority, the architecture matters more than the brand name.
+No single B2B data provider achieves more than 70-85% email accuracy on its own.
+That's not a quality problem—it's a structural limitation of the single-source model.
+We've tested over a dozen providers and the pattern is remarkably consistent.
+Cleanlist's waterfall enrichment achieves 98% accuracy by cross-referencing multiple premium sources and verifying every email in real-time before delivery.
+If accuracy is your top priority, the architecture matters more than which brand name is on the database.

 How do I choose between data providers?

-Start by evaluating four factors: data accuracy (tested, not claimed), pricing model (per-seat vs. per-credit), integrations with your existing stack, and coverage for your target market.
+Start with four factors: data accuracy (tested, not claimed—ask for a trial and run your own contacts), pricing model (per-seat vs. per-credit), integrations with your existing CRM, and coverage for your specific target market.
 Most providers charge per-seat with annual contracts, which means you pay whether reps use the data or not.
-Cleanlist's pay-per-result model means you only pay for successful enrichments — no seat taxes, no annual lock-in.
+Cleanlist's pay-per-result model means you only pay for successful enrichments—no seat taxes, no annual lock-in.
 Compare pricing here.

 Where Can You Find More Head-to-Head Comparisons?

-ZoomInfo, Apollo, and Clearbit each carved out their niche.
-But they all share the same architectural limitation: one database, one source of truth, structural accuracy ceilings that haven't changed in years.
+ZoomInfo, Apollo, and Clearbit each carved out a niche.
+Each does certain things well.
+But they all share the same architectural limitation: one database, one source of truth, accuracy ceilings that haven't meaningfully changed in years.

 Cleanlist was built to solve the problem these tools work around.
 Waterfall enrichment from 15+ sources.
-Real-time verification on every lookup.
-Data transformation that delivers clean, normalized records — not raw data dumps.
+Real-time verification on every single lookup.
+Data transformation that delivers clean, normalized records—not raw data dumps your RevOps team has to spend half their week fixing.

-The question isn't "which single-source database is slightly better."
+The question isn't "which single-source database is slightly better than the other two."
 It's whether you keep paying for 80-85% accuracy or switch to 98%.

 Try Cleanlist free and compare the results yourself.